muzny/csci3010-cuboulder/programming_exercises/pe4.md

 Part 1:
 ------

-Answer the quiz questions regarding version control in the quiz on canvas.
+Answer the quiz questions regarding version control in the quiz on canvas (PE 4 quiz).

 Part 2:
 ------